-When services execute \$select, they shall return all requested properties of the referenced resource.
+For successful responses, when services execute \$select, they shall return all requested properties of the referenced resource.
 If a requested property is an object, the service shall return the entire object.
 The @odata.id and @odata.type properties shall be in the response payload and contain the same values as if \$select was omitted.
 If the @odata.context property is supported, it shall be in the response payload and should be in the context property recommended format.
 If the @odata.etag property is supported, it shall be in the response payload and contain the same values as if \$select was omitted.
+Services may include object-level messages or messages for requested properties in the response payload.